 The front edge of the sail, the luff, is tensioned by the halyard and Cunningham tackle, producing in cross section a flat sail.
 This takes the power out of the sail allowing the boat to be more efficiently handled and reducing [ heeling ] and sideways movement.

-Jib sail rigging, being a one-man job, is carried out by the crew, whose responsibility is to handle the sail.
+Jib sail rigging on a dinghy is a one-man job, carried out by the crew, whose responsibility is to handle the sail.
 Check the sail for damage as it is unfolded and attached to the boat, in particular the corners and seams for worn or frayed stitching.

 Some jibs have a wire sewn into the luff that takes the high loads that are imposed on the edge of the sail while others have rope or high strength tape sewn into the luff.
 Be aware that if a luff wire is kinked and weakened, broken strands can tear the sail.